 Radio Kootwij is an abandoned building situated in the middle of a forest clearing.
 It was built in 1923 to emit radio frequencies between the Netherlands and Indonesia (known back then as the “Dutch Indies”).
 Only five years after it was built, the station was deemed outdated and abandoned.

 Villa Augustas is a hotel and restaurant situated in the middle of a flourishing vegetable garden in Dordrecht.
-It also boasts an enticing market that is open daily and sells freshly baked sourdough bread, a variety of fruit and vegetables, and ceramics.
+It also boasts an enticing market that’s open daily, selling freshly baked sourdough bread, a variety of fruit and vegetables, and ceramics.
 They also put on excellent concerts.
 You can easily make a reservation and check out the concert program online.

 Zoku is a great place to hang out, with its welcoming vibes and beautiful decor.
-You can come with friends for a casual drink, relax on the hammocks outside, play ping pong indoors, or knuckle down with freelance work over a cup of coffee at one of their epic work tables, with a coffee, of course.
+You can come with friends for a casual drink, relax on the hammocks outside, play ping pong indoors, or spend your day working at one of their epic work tables, with a coffee, of course.

-Visit the public bar in the Vrankrijk squat house (one of the oldest in the Netherlands)
+4. Visit the public bar in the Vrankrijk squat house

-This building has an extremely varied and rich history.
-It began as a woodwork shop in 1875 and then became a printers.
-It was used by Martin Toonder and others to print fake documents for the resistance during World War II.
-It was first squatted in in 1982 by protesters who wanted to prevent it’s demolition.
+This building has an extremely varied and rich history, as one of the oldest squat houses in the Netherlands.
+It began as a woodwork shop in 1875, before turning into a print shop used by Martin Toonder to print fake documents for the resistance during World War II.
+It was first squatted in 1982 by protesters, who wanted to prevent its demolition.

 📍 Where: Jordaan, Amsterdam

-Hidden within the crack next to the number for 54 on Westerstraat in the Jordaan area are a bunch of miniature houses.
+Hidden in the crack next to number 54 on Westerstraat in Amsterdam’s Jordaan area are a bunch of miniature houses.
 They were inserted between two houses to make a statement when the courtyard situated behind the building was removed in order to make room for more houses.

 6. Race around the dreamy Van Gogh Cycling Path

-There is a cycling path in in Eindhoven that lights up to display The Starry Night by Van Gogh.
+This cycling path in Eindhoven lights up to display Van Gogh’s famous Starry Night painting.
 Thousands of glistening pebbles ingrained into the concrete absorb light during the day and emit colour at night.
 It’s a truly wonderful sight, and oh-so-quintessentially Dutch!

 7. Drink a beer in a Cold War bunker